prakhargodara/poss-group.github.io/_pages/home.md

 permalink: /
 ---

-This newly established group studies systems that involve a 'human component'.
-We try to find 'the right' tools to understand social systems on various scales – from minimal model systems showing collective behavior (e.g. emergence of cooperation) to societal transformations (e.g. towards sustainable mobility).
+We study systems that involve a 'human component'.
+We try to find the right tools to understand social systems on various scales – from minimal model systems showing collective behavior to societal transformations.

 Methodologies include:

-- computer simulations (e.g. agent-based)
+- computer simulations
 - analytical theory
 - statistical physics
 - network science